Vedant2311/FTL-project/README.md

 8. **FTL_Mem.m**: Rather than adding the correction to the velocties, the positions of the particles are updated to account for the issue of the unequal mass distribution

+9. **comp.m**: Just to make some plots and other debugging purposes

 ## About the Videos

 All the outputs are given on the situation of a thread of length 10m, consisting of 11 particles, with the mass of each particle being 1 Kg.
 The gravity constant is taken as 9.8 m/s2.
 The Spring constant is 1000 SI units and the damping constant is 5 SI units.
 Also, the time step is 0.05s and the total time for the algorithm to run is 8 or 10 seconds.
 The names of the videos correspond to their respective algorithms.
 Also, the Default frame rate corresponds to 100 images per frame